rawanelkhatib/3005-Project/README.md

-After setting up the database you should download the Main.java and postgresql-42.3.1.jar files You need Java version 13 or above to be able to use the code Create a new project in your IDE
-In your project create a new class in your src file called Main Copy and paste the Main.java file into the new class created In the project structure, opnen modules and add the postgresql-42.3.1.jar file as one of the dependencies
+After setting up the database you should download the Main.java and postgresql-42.3.1.jar files You need Java version 13 or above to be able to use the code Create a new project in your IDE (we used intelliJ, so some instructions may differ based on your IDE) In your project create a new class in your src file called Main Copy and paste the Main.java file into the new class created In the project structure, opnen modules and add the postgresql-42.3.1.jar file as one of the dependencies